Jamaican Curry Goat Recipe (video)

 4 cups boiling Water

-1 large spring Thyme
+1 large sprig Thyme

 1 medium Onion, chopped